Firstcard

 The L1 visa is for intracompany transferees — employees of multinational companies who are transferred to work at a U.S. office.
 L1A is for managers and executives; L1B is for workers with specialized knowledge.

 L1 holders typically arrive in the U.S. with a job, income, and legal work authorization — but without any U.S. credit history.
 That lack of history is the main obstacle to getting a credit card.
+(For a comparison with the H1B path, see our credit card for H1B visa holders guide.)

 The Core Challenge: No U.S. Credit History

 U.S. lenders don't recognize credit history from other countries.
 Even if you had an excellent credit score in India, Germany, or Brazil, that history doesn't transfer to U.S. credit bureaus.
+For the broader country-by-country breakdown, see our how to transfer your credit from another country to the US guide.

 When you first arrive, you're effectively invisible to the credit system — not bad credit, just no credit.
 Most credit card issuers see this as too much uncertainty, even for applicants with strong incomes.